Brussels, 28 September 2021 – For immediate release

 Copyright © Energy Efficient Mortgages Initiative

-The EeMAP, EeDaPP, EeMMIP projects have received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 746205, No. 784979 and No. 894117 respectively.
+The project DeliverEEM has received funding from the European Union’s LIFE 2023 programme under grant agreement No.101167431.
+The EeMAP, EeDaPP, EeMMIP projects have received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreements No. 746205, No. 784979 and No. 894117 respectively

 Cookie | Duration | Description |